 In addition as processed horseradish ages, it browns and loses potency.
 Horseradish that remains unrefrigerated gradually loses flavor.
 So this particular root will require a lot of acidity to bring that pH number into the safe zone and maybe only doing a few jar for neighbors and letting them know to eat them as it will loose potency will be a good way to can them up.

-1 cup sugar
+- 1 cup sugar

-1 T. kosher salt
+- 1 T. kosher salt

-2 cups white vinegar
+- 2 cups white vinegar

-7 cups lightly packed shredded horseradish root.
+- 7 cups lightly packed shredded horseradish root.

+- Prepare 4 half pints or 8 - 4oz jars.
 In a saucepan, combine sugar, salt and vinegar.
 Bring to a boil over medium high heat, stirring often until sugar and salt are dissolved.

-Pack hot horseradish and liquid into hot jars, leaving 1/2 inch headspace by adding the hot liquid.
+- Pack hot horseradish and liquid into hot jars, leaving 1/2 inch headspace by adding the hot liquid.
 Remove air bubbles and adjust headspace as necessary.

 - Remove jars and set on dishtowel overnight.
 Check lids the next day and refridgerate all that have not sealed or reprocess.

-Notes: Horseradish root should be firm.
+- Notes: Horseradish root should be firm.
 You will need 3lbs of whole root to get 7 cups of shredded.
 You can add this pickled horseradish to the filling for deviled eggs.